 DWSNZ 2005

 Year Optimum range = 7 to 8.5

 Number of sites outside range

+2010 13

 2011 13

+2012 13

 Thirteen sites were outside the ideal range for water supply mostly due to naturally low pH in local unconfined aquifers (Table 6).
-This is the same number as for the 2010 report.
-Low pH is a common naturally occurring problem which is corrected for in the Renwick and Blenheim municipal water supply by adding lime to reduce the corrosion of water mains and household pipes or appliances.
+This is the same number as for the 2010 and 2011 reports.
+Low pH is a common naturally occurring problem which is corrected for in the Renwick and Blenheim municipal water supplies by adding lime to reduce the corrosion of water mains and household pipes or appliances.